The succession planning process in 7 simple steps

 • Gaps that still potentially exist.

-In the future, this will help optimize your recruiting process, as well as succession planning strategies for similar roles that may become available.
+In the future, this will help optimise your recruiting process, as well as succession planning strategies for similar roles that may become available.

 Keep some of these succession planning best practices in mind: